-Special thanks go to Ron Aaron, who provided a specially crafted Makefile for win32 and also created the Windows versions of boxes that have been around to this day.
+Special thanks go to Ron Aaron, who provided a specially crafted Makefile for win32 and also created several of our early Windows versions of boxes.

 In order to build boxes on Windows, the required win32 executable can be created like this: